 In her spare time, besides walking Charlie, Roseanna plays the piano and is currently learning the Chopin ballades (watch this space for a youtube link!).
 She also enjoys current affairs and vegetarian cooking.

 Michele joined Pet Vaccination Centre as our receptionist in February 2009.
 After a long career at Natwest Bank, Michele decided to follow her true passion to work with animals and enjoys being part of our team.
 She has two children and four rescue cats whom she adores.

 Sharmin has always wanted to work with animals and joined Pet Vaccination Centre in September 2012.
-Previously, she has gained an animal management qualification at Capel Manor College and is currently studying to the Veterinary Care Assistant course at the College of Animal Welfare.
+Previously, she has gained an animal management qualification at Capel Manor College and is now working towards beginning the veterinary nursing training.
 After this she wishes to start the veterinary nursing diploma and qualify as a veterinary nurse.
 At home Sharmin has three dogs (Moti the Golden Retriever, Soni the Labrador and Tiger the Golden Retriever x Labrador); eight cats and four African grey parrots.
 Sharmin enjoys painting on acrylic in her spare time, particularly landscapes and animals.